zczuba/RoadExtraction/QC_Scripts/thickenMasks/README.md

 Available Actions:
-Right Arrow Key = Start adjusting mask line segments for the image (Jump to next section) Backspace = Move image to Bad Folder and start process over with next image
+Right Arrow Key = Start adjusting mask line segments for the image (Jump to next section) Backspace = Move image to Bad Folder and start process with next image

 #### INDIVIDUAL LINE STRING ADJUSTMENT
 Opens the current image with only one Mask Line Segment open